-No one benefits more from excellent career-technical education and training programs than Florida's business community.
-As the employers of the workers produced by the state's education and training providers, the presence of business and industry leaders in career education planning is essential.
+No one benefits more from an excellent workforce development system than Florida's business community.
+As the employers of the workers produced by the state's education and training providers, the presence of business and industry leaders in workforce education planning is essential.
 Still, business involvement will likely be most successful on a regional level.
-Local stakeholders have vested interests in producing qualified workers for local employers.
+Local stakeholders have vested interests in producing a qualified workforce for local employers.
 The communication among these education and business leaders is vital to the success of local efforts to coordinate education and training with the skills required by employers.